Man Charged With Homicide In Death Of 3-Year-Old Boy

 Troutman died at Children’s Hospital on Valentine’s Day, eight days after being admitted.

-During the investigation, detectives determined 21-year-old Jamal Williams, of Arlington, was alone with Troutman on Feb.
-6. They also learned Williams had assaulted Troutman in the past.
+During the investigation, detectives determined 21-year-old Jamal Williams, of Arlington, was alone with Troutman in his room on Feb.
+6 when Troutman allegedly fell.
+They also learned Williams had assaulted Troutman in the past.

 Williams was charged in connection to Troutman’s death Monday.
 He’s facing charges of criminal homicide and endangering the welfare of a child.